 - Inform your audience about new promotions

 - Promote blog entries, which can improve root domain SERP ranks

 Do you have an analytic strategy in place for your clients?
 What does all that data mean anyway?
-Are you able to interpret it, to measure, review and refine inbound marketing strategies that are beneficial to your client?
-Online SEM programs satisfy a clients immediate need for lead generation and create a sustainable, organically driven lead delivery system that will continue to perform for your clients year after year.
+Are you able to interpret it, measure, review, and refine inbound marketing strategies that are beneficial to your client?
+Online SEM programs satisfy a client’s immediate need for lead generation and create a sustainable, organically driven lead delivery system that will continue to perform for your clients year after year.
 Measurable results are just not possible with traditional media and while not exclusively a benefit of outsourcing, they are a benefit to you and your client when you do outsource to us.